 As usual in the area, our primary focus is on the query complexity of such testers, and our secondary focus is on their time complexity.
-Both complexities are stated as a function of the proximity parameter $\epsilon$ and the base graph G. Indeed, the dependency of these complexities on G, or rather on some parameters of G, will be of major interest.
+Both complexities are stated as a function of the proximity parameter ε and the base graph G. Indeed, the dependency of these complexities on G, or rather on some parameters of G, will be of major interest.

 As an illustration, consider the problem of testing whether the subgraph is bipartite.
 If the base graph is bipartite, then this problem is trivial (since every subgraph is bipartite).
-If the base graph is $\mathcal{M}$ -minor free, for any fixed family of graphs $\mathcal{M}$ , then testing (with distance parameter $\epsilon$ ) can be done in poly $(1/\epsilon)$ -time (see Proposition 2.2).
-Lastly, if the base graph is of bounded-degree, then testing can be done in poly $(1/\epsilon) \cdot \widetilde{O}(\sqrt{n})$ -time (see Theorem 1.2), and this result is optimal in general (i.e., for arbitrary bounded-degree base graphs, see Theorem 3.1).
+If the base graph is \mathcal{M} -minor free2, for any fixed family of graphs \mathcal{M} , then testing (with distance parameter ε) can be done in poly $(1/\epsilon)$ -time (see Proposition 2.2).
+Lastly, if the base graph is of bounded-degree, then testing can be done in poly $(1/\epsilon) \cdot \widetilde{O}(\sqrt{n})$ -time (see Theorem 1.2), and this result is optimal in general (i.e., for arbitrary bounded-degree base graphs, see Part 1 of Theorem 1.4).